 With the purchase of the 8 unit property, I was able to take advantage of a cost segregation study.
 A cost segregation study allows investors to realize significant tax advantages.
 Essentially, you are able to break the entire property down by the “useful life” of the various components of the property, allowing you to depreciate much of the property on an accelerated schedule.
 This study can cost thousands of dollars which makes it inefficient to perform on single family homes.
-For more information on cost segregation, please listen to the Rand Partners Podcast interview with Boomer Philbrick of Cost Segregation Services Inc. for a detailed explanation of the benefits of cost seg.

 In that interview, Boomer also touches on the passage of the Tax Cuts and Jobs Act which allowed me to take advantage of 100%, first year bonus depreciation.
 If you’re a regular listener of the podcast, you’ve heard Jake mention that the tax benefits on their third property allowed him to become financially free and quit his W2 job as a pharmaceutical sales rep.